When it comes to earning a living, it…

 Your fine will have to be paid 48 hours before departing Costa Rica.
 You’ll be able to pay your fine at any branch of Banco de Costa Rica.
-There’s no indication of what will happen if you do not pay this fine in advance.

-You may even want to take this opportunity to go back to your home country and get your paperwork done to apply for residency as soon as you get back because border runs (Perpetual Tourism) are frowned upon by immigration.
+You may even want to take this opportunity to go back to your home country and get your paperwork done to apply for residency as soon as you get back because border runs (perpetual tourism) are frowned upon by Immigration.